Redlin Art Center, Watertown

 W.H.
 Over Museum

 Devoted to the collection, preservation, exhibition and interpretation of South Dakota’s history, the W.H.
-Over Museum features items that represent natural history, inhabitants and the various ethnic groups that have called South Dakota home.
+Over Museum features items representing natural history, inhabitants and the various cultural groups that have called South Dakota home.

 Yankton

-Located 20 miles west of Vermillion is Yankton.
-It was the first capital of Dakota Territory, which included Wyoming, Montana and both Dakotas in the 1860s.
+While not directly on I-29, the city of Yankton is well worth a detour.
+Located 20 miles west of Vermillion, Yankton was the first capital of Dakota Territory, which included Wyoming, Montana and both Dakotas in the 1860s.
+See a replica of the Dakota Territorial Capitol and learn more state history at the Mead Museum.

 Meridian Bridge

-The bridge spans the Missouri National Recreational River (which is also a national park).
+Meridian Bridge spans the Missouri National Recreational River, part of the National Park system.
 Visitors can walk, run or ride bikes on both levels of the bridge while enjoying a wonderful vantage point to look upon the river's wild and scenic waters.